Coo-per/Jetson-Bolt-Pro-Mods/README.md

 #### TLDR

 If you have technical know-how and just want to send commands serially yourself.
-The TLDR is..
-Baud rate: 115200, TX the HEX message on the Grey wire: aa06061eb4bb
+**Baud rate: 115200, TX the HEX message on the Grey wire: aa06061eb4bb**

-Otherwise, keep reading.
+Otherwise, if you didn't understand that keep reading...

 **************

 # Speedhack

+### Intro to Speedhack
 If you're just here for the speed hack download JetsonSpeedHack.ino and follow the instructions inside.
 You will need an arduino, and upload the code JetsonSpeedHack.ino